pbagnall/php-get-params/README.md

 php-get-params
 ==============

-GET/POST/REQUEST/COOKIE parameter validation functions for PHP
+GET/POST/REQUEST/COOKIE parameter validation functions for PHP.
+These are designed primarily to ensure only safe values are seen by the rest of the code.

 Calls take the form...